DockYard/styleguides/ux-dev/beginning-a-project.md

 ## TYPOGRAPHY.CSS

-Syles in `typography.css` should be specific to typographic properties.
+Styles in `typography.css` should be specific to typographic properties.
 You should apply layout through BEM and match the typography class, such as `t-link` with a BEM class (i.e.- `<a class="nav__link t-link">`).
 Any box model or visual style declarations should exist within component files.

 Typography properties include all styles that effect typography.
 They don't touch the box-model and try to avoid colors.
 Some examples include: `font-family`, `font-style`, `font-weight`.
-Some examples of properties that don't belong are: `padding`, `display`, `z-index`
+Some examples of properties that don't belong are: `padding`, `display`, `z-index`.

 In the `:root` define your type scale used throughout the project.